ragdolldynamics/ragdoll-maya/docs/pages/releases/next.md

 From here, this list has no end, because *anything* capable of affecting the worldspace position and orientation of your controls is natively supported with this workflow. *Anything*.

-??? info "I'm a techy, give me the deets"
+??? info "I'm a techy, gimme the deets"
     The reason this works is because Ragdoll will consider the `.worldMatrix` attribute of any control and this is the same attribute Maya itself uses for just about anything.

 <br>